PASTAplus/PEP/peps/pep-9.md

 2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
 3. The *authorization service* verifies that the requesting principal is authorized to access the collection.
 4. The *authorization service* reads the collection information into a structure.
-5. The *authorization service* returns a success message to the client.
+5. The *authorization service* returns a success message and the structure to the client.

 ```
-GET: /auth/v1/collection/id
+GET: /auth/v1/collection/<id>

 readCollection(collection_id)
     collection_id: the unique collection identifier